 The recent spate of major natural disasters that have impacted the region over the last few years, as well as the cultural diversity of the region itself, presents real challenges for insurance companies and adjusters.

-We sat down with Carlos Rivera, Senior Vice President and Director of Latin American Operations, and Alejandro Rose, Senior Manager and Director of Mexico, of Lowers Forensics International to understand the nuances and hurdles involved in assisting the loss adjustment team settling claims in Latin America.
-Based out of our Miami and Mexico City offices, Carlos and Alejandro combine more than 20 years of investigative and certified forensic accounting experience in U.S. and international business interruption and property loss cases.
+We sat down with Carlos Rivera, Senior Vice President – Caribbean & Latin America, of Lowers Forensics International to understand the nuances and hurdles involved in assisting the loss adjustment team settling claims in Latin America.
+Carlos has more than 15 years of investigative and certified forensic accounting experience in U.S. and international business interruption and property loss cases.

 Conflicting governance is a big issue.
 Many people tend to think of Latin America as one entity when in reality it’s 33 different countries and independent territories, each with their own governance structures, policies, and cultures.
 There is no standardization between countries, so you have to understand the cultural nuances, the geopolitical climate, and the policies that take precedent.

 You’ll see insurance policies that are derived from the U.S. or the UK, as well as an amalgamation of different policies from various countries.
 This creates differences in coverages, referred to as Difference in Coverages (DIC).
 The rule of thumb is that the global policy takes precedence over the local policy, but there might be regulations in place in the country such that even though there is a difference in limits, it could result in us having to reference the local policy instead of the global policy.
 In these scenarios, a close relationship with the adjustment team becomes pivotal when properly assessing a potential loss.